SagarDhok/Smart_ATS/README.md

 This project was built to simulate how real-world ATS platforms handle **secure onboarding, candidate evaluation, and role-based workflows**, rather than focusing on CRUD-only features.

-> **Note:** Email delivery uses Gmail SMTP with App Password authentication.
+> **Note:** Email delivery is implemented using **Brevo’s HTTP Email API**
+> instead of SMTP to ensure reliable delivery on cloud platforms like Render,
+> where outbound SMTP is restricted or unreliable.
+>
-> This approach is reliable for low-volume transactional emails (invites, password resets).
+> This mirrors real-world production setups used for transactional emails
-> In large-scale production systems, this can be replaced with SES / Resend / SendGrid.
+> such as HR invites and password resets.